-Brian Kosewic ’16, a rising senior at Loyola Marymount University, has found success trying new endeavors.
+Brian Kosewic ’16, a a graduate of Loyola Marymount University, has found success trying new endeavors.

 St. Francis Scholars

 We are seeking leaders who will shape not only the Riordan community, but also the wider world.